 It can be easy to underestimate the importance of maintaining permissions on your network.
 In fact, sometimes it takes a good dose of misfortune to present the consequences of unchecked access to your network.
 This time, the misfortune befell PA Online, an Internet service provider located in Pennsylvania.

-A former system administrator for the ISP was recently handed down a prison sentence of two years and a fine of $26,000 for his activities on the company network–activities that ultimately caused the network to crash, plunging thousands of residents and businesses into an Internet blackout in 2010.
+A former system administrator for the ISP was recently handed down a prison sentence of two years and a fine of $26,000 for his activities on the company network–activities that ultimately caused the network to crash, plunging thousands of residents and businesses into an Internet blackout.
 The perpetrator, Dariusz J. Prugar, had been fired days before by PA Online, but his credentials were still valid.

 With these credentials, Prugar attempted to steal software he believed to belong to him by planting backdoor access points into the network.
 In an attempt to hide his theft, Prugar also enabled scripts that were intended to delete access log files